What mistakes are made when investing money

 Orman says that income from your savings plus government benefits should replace 70 to 80 percent of your pre-retirement income.
 If you get a raise, invest half of it.
 Actually, I think that some people can manage fine on 50 to 60 percent of their pre-retirement income.

 The last thing I’ll highlight from Orman’s fine book is that if you’re not retiring or otherwise don’t your money in the next 10 years, a stock market decline is actually good news.
 You should be cheering for bad markets.

 Related article: Understanding that Buy Low, Sell High works best

-Orman invites you to imagine that there is a jacket you’ve had your eye and it’s discounted by 25 per cent.
+Orman invites you to imagine that there is a jacket you’ve had your eye and it’s discounted by 25 percent.
 “Wouldn’t you be thrilled?” she asks.
 “You should feel the same way about stocks.
 When the price of an investment drops, your dollar buys more shares—and more shares will earn more money when the markets inevitably go back up.”

-She’s saying what I have said many time – that a market downturn is an opportunity to buy into a rising tide at reduced prices.
+She’s saying what I have said much time – that a market downturn is an opportunity to buy into a rising tide at reduced prices.
 Learning this important fact should help you avoid investing mistakes and make you a more successful investor.